 Line style is normative.
-There is a double line between the inputs section and the outputs section, and there is a double line between inputs/output expressions and the rule entry cells.
+There is a double line between the inputs section and the outputs section, and there is a double line between input/output expressions and the rule entry cells.
 Other cells are separated by a single line.

 Color is suggested, but does not influence the meaning.
-It is considered good practice to use different colors for the input expressions section and the output name section, and another (or no) color for the rule entries, inputs, outputs and rule values.
+It is considered good practice to use different colors for the input expressions section and the output name section, and another (or no) color for the rule entries.